GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 # Phishing-Resistant 101

 While network attacks have become more complex, phishing continues to be one of the main tactics used to infiltrate networks and move laterally to compromise data.
-While smart timeout and lockout mechanisms can prevent brute force attacks on remote services, passwords are often easily compromised through a breach corpus, keylogging, sniffing of passwords sent in the clear, malicious TLS inspection, social engineering, and lack of user awareness.
-Even though a Personal Identity Verification (PIV) credential is the primary authentication method for federal users, many agencies continue to rely on passwords and One-Time Pins (OTP) when a user does not have a PIV credential.
+While smart timeout and lockout mechanisms can prevent brute force attacks on remote services, passwords are often easily compromised through a breach corpus, keylogging, sniffing of passwords sent in the clear, malicious Transport Layer Security inspection, social engineering, and lack of user awareness.
+Even though a PIV credential is the primary authentication method for federal users, many agencies continue to rely on passwords and One-Time Pins (OTP) when a user does not have a PIV credential.
 Agencies must focus on replacing these susceptible authenticators with phishing-resistant methods.

 <div class="usa-alert usa-alert--success">
   <div class="usa-alert__body">
-    <h4 class="usa-alert__heading">Phishing-resistant is a form of authentication not susceptible to interception or replay attacks.</h4>
+    <h4 class="usa-alert__heading">Phishing-resistant authentication refers to authentication processes designed to detect and prevent disclosure of authentication secrets and outputs to a website or application masquerading as a legitimate system..</h4>
   </div>
 </div>

 The requirement for phishing-resistant methods is outlined in OMB Memo 22-09, the Federal Zero Trust Strategy.
 While agencies continue to deploy PIV and Derived PIV credentials to meet this requirement, they will evidently run into the challenges in deploying Public Key Infrastructure (PKI) and smart cards.
 These challenges include:
 1.	**Device limitations with physical card readers** – Card readers are optimized for desktop or laptops, but more and more federal workforce use mobile devices.
 This also includes the cost and complexity of deploying Derived PIV solutions.
-2.	**Requirements for PIV credential issuance or waiting for PIV issuance** - A PIV credential recipient must physically go to an issuance station and not all recipients live within a 50 mile radius.
-This also includes supply chain disruptions that extend a PIV issuance for weeks or the times around when someone doesn’t have a PIV credential such as lost or damaged.
+2.	**Burdensome PIV credential requirements** - A PIV credential recipient must physically go to an issuance station and not all recipients live within a 50 mile radius.
+3. **Supply chain disruptions** - Wait times for PIV credentials may increase by weeks as a result of acqusitions, scheduling delays, or global supply chain availability of processors.
 3.	**Ineligible PIV population** - A PIV credential is only issued to individuals with a continuing need for physical and logical access that extends beyond six months.
-4.	**Technology doesn’t support PKI** - This challenge is decreasing as more software providers natively support certificate-based authentication it remains a challenge.
+4.	**Technology doesn’t support PKI or the Federal PKI policy validation method** - This challenge is decreasing as more software providers natively support certificate-based authentication, but very few support certificate policy-based validation.

 Up to this point, the typical agency approach to handle this community of users is through either separate access management systems or exception policies.
 Both approaches add cost, complexity, and manual processes that can potentially put agency mission or data at risk.
-This is one of the main reasons behind the Federal Zero Trust Strategy recognizing that PIV credential will not be a practical option for some systems and situations.
+One of the main reasons behind the Federal Zero Trust Strategy identity actions steps is recognizing that a PIV credential will not be a practical option for all systems and situations.
 Agencies are permitted to use phishing-resistant authenticators (such as FIDO2 and Web Authentication-based authenticators).
 Additionally, agencies are also encouraged to pursue greatest use of passwordless Multi-Factor Authentication (MFA) which can be interpreted in two ways.

 1. An MFA that doesn’t use a password (e.g., replace username and password and a security key with a PIN and security key); or
 2. An MFA that doesn't use a knowledge factor (e.g., replace a PIN and security key with a fingerprint and a laptop Trusted Platform Module (TPM)).